aggelosntou/aggelosntou/README.md

 ### What I'm into
 - Turning math into code
-- Exploring AI & machine learning
+- Optimization + Langevin SDEs + Sampling
 - Tech Startups